DenverSherman/COVID-and-the-2020-US-Election/README.md

 ## Purpose

-An analysis relating COVID-19 cases, demographics and mortality to the outcomes and participation in the 2020 US Election
+An analysis relating COVID-19 cases, demographics and mortality to the outcomes and participation in the 2020 US Election.

 ## Reason

-We selected this topic because the COVID-19 pandemic is our daily reality and the tactics to manage it is closely linked to politics
+We selected this topic because the COVID-19 pandemic is our daily reality and the tactics to manage it is closely linked to politics.

 ## Description